 Protein consumption also comes with more general benefits for your body that you’ll need to maintain physical health.
 These benefits include increased strength, bone health, lower blood pressure, and better healing abilities after injury.

-The Best Sources of Protein for Smart Dieters
+The Best high Protein foods for Smart Dieters

 It’s undeniable that you need protein.
 But, how much and what kinds of protein should you consume on a regular basis?